Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 Best Overall

 Pick Tide if you want banking, invoicing, and auto-categorised expenses in one app.
 The 20p-per-transfer fee stays reasonable below 40 payments a month.
-Above that, compare Tide Plus (£9.99/month) against Starling on pure cost.
+Above that, compare Tide Plus (£9.99/month) against Starling on pure cost; our Tide bank review has the full tier comparison.

 Best for Sole Traders